Blog: understanding the Stonehenge landscape

 Share this article

-On a windy day in late January 2020, we joined Highways England Cultural Advisor, Jim Hunter and independent archaeologist, Mike Pitts on a walk around the Stonehenge World Heritage Site.
+On a windy day in late January 2020, we joined National Highways Cultural Advisor, Jim Hunter and independent archaeologist, Mike Pitts on a walk around the Stonehenge World Heritage Site.
 With a combined 30 years of experience in heritage, they chatted about the future of Stonehenge and how the road works will change our understanding of the site.

 This is the first in a series of blogs covering a range of topics, from the planning of excavations to the future of visiting Stonehenge.